juanmartinsantos/regfilter/README.md

 # regfilter (Regresand Noise filters)
 <p style="text-align:justify;"> The <strong>regfilter</strong> package contains filtering techniques to remove noisy samples in regression datasets.
 It adapts up to a total of 14 classic and recent noise filters to be used in regression problems using the approach proposed in <a href="https://ieeexplore.ieee.org/document/9585469">Martin <i>et al.</i> (2021)</a>. </p>

+The current release version can be found on [CRAN](https://cran.r-project.org/web/packages/regfilter/index.html) or can be downloaded with the commands:

 ## Install the current release from CRAN:
 ```r
 install.packages('regfilter')
 ```

-Also, the current release version can be found on [CRAN](https://cran.r-project.org/web/packages/regfilter/index.html)

 ## Install the development version from GitHub:
 ```r